 The special form

-: one is to declare Lisp variables as "special" (this affects the semantics of the appropriate bindings of the variables), and the other is to provide advice to help the Common Lisp system (in reality the compiler) run your Lisp code faster, or with more sophisticated debugging options.
+declare: one is to declare Lisp variables as "special" (this affects the semantics of the appropriate bindings of the variables), the second is to provide advice to help the Common Lisp system (in reality the compiler) run your Lisp code faster or with more sophisticated debugging options, and the third (using the

 If you use